 I’ve always wanted to go to college and to further my education.
 Since I was 10 or 11 years old, I started thinking about college.
 I always wanted to be big.
 I had this hunger to hustle, to better myself, and that was it.
 I was convinced.

-What I remember the most about Manhattan College is that we loved to stay after classes at the O’Malley Library so we could do our work and just chill.
+What I remember the most about Manhattan University is that we loved to stay after classes at the O’Malley Library so we could do our work and just chill.
 That was one of my favorite places to go because of the grand piano, which is on the second floor.

 What advice would you offer to incoming freshmen?